mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 If you have some limited experience with computer programming, you may want to take CSCI-UA.0003 (Introduction to Computer Programming, Limited Prior Experience) instead of this course.

-If you wish to place out of this course into CSCI-UA.0101 (Introduction to Computer Science), and you have experience with computer programming using C, C++, Java, JavaScript, Python or Matlab you should take the NYU Computer Science Placement Exam for Freshmen, even if you are a sophomore or junior.
+If you wish to place out of this course into CSCI-UA.0101 (Introduction to Computer Science) and you have experience with computer programming using C, C++, Java, JavaScript, Python or Matlab you should take the NYU Computer Science Placement Exam for Freshmen, even if you are a sophomore or junior.
 See the separate web page on the NYU Computer Science Placement Exam for Freshmen ( Sample Placement Exams ) You may use either C, C++, Java, JavaScript, Python or Matlab to answer the questions.

 Students should email the CS undergraduate program administrator at undergrad@cs.nyu.edu to set up a test.
 Tests can be completed asynchronously and online, and should only take an hour to complete.

 ## Course Description
 This course is an gentle introduction to the fundamentals of computer programming, which is the foundation of computer science.
 Students will design, write and debug computer programs.
 No knowledge of programming is assumed.